-This Hunan tofu features colorful veggies and crispy tofu stir-fried in a delicious savory sauce.
-An easy one-pan recipe that is simple to make and ready in 30 minutes.
-This meatless meal will please both vegans and meat-eaters!
+This Hunan tofu features colorful veggies and pan-fried tofu cooked in a delicious spicy and savory sauce.
+Simple to make, this 30-minute meatless meal will please both vegans and meat-eaters!

 💚Why you will love this recipe